 Our program packages and resources offer a perfect art program for Christian school, private schools, homeschools or in addition to public school as a supplement.
-See our Program Bundles page for details of program offering and bundles, and view our Visual Manna Store to purchase.
+View our Educational Products and Offerings HERE to purchase.
 We also have individual ebooks and ebook packages, a series of power points on the elements and principles of art.
-We encourage you to go to Rainbow Resources that carries our books and offer free lessons here.
+We encourage you to go to Rainbow Resources HERE where they carry our books and offer free lessons here.

 Sharon Jeffus has a B.S.S.E. in Art Education from John Brown University and continued on in her studies to be certified to teach English from the University of Arkansas.
 She studied painting at Metropolitan in Denver and sculpting at Southern Illinois University.She has written over twenty books and has the internationally known company Visual Manna.
 Sharon wrote her first book in 1992 and developed the Visual Manna teaching method where art is integrated with art appreciation, techniques, vocabulary and core subjects.
 She has also written an Indian Arts and Crafts program that was rated outstanding by the Bureau of Indian Affairs.Sharon taught in the public schools in Arkansas, Oklahoma, and Missouri.
 She then left the public school system to write books, travel and homeschool her two children.
 Sharon also taught Intensive English as an adjunct lecturer at the University of Missouri-Rolla and has given presentations on teaching art to college classes including Azusa Pacific University and Columbia College and the Audubon Society.
 She has three AP courses that have been approved to teach.
 Art internships are also available.
 Sharon developed and presented workshops in coordination with Wonders of Wildlife Museum and Bass Pro on art and science.
 Her books are available in ebook form and at Rainbow Resources that has free videos of her lessons.
 Visual Manna Academy is offering a comprehensive art program for high school students and students graduating who want a strong foundation in art and also written communication.